Top 10 Best Female Marvel Superheroes

 A worthy number one.
 She's Captain Marvel now, though.

-Rogue Rogue is a fictional superhero appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
-Was created by Chris Claremont And Michael Golden.
-In the X-Men film series, she is portrayed by Anna Paquin.
+Rogue is a fictional superhero appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
+She was created by Chris Claremont and Michael Golden.
+In the X-Men film series, Rogue is portrayed by Anna Paquin.

 Her powers are awesome!
 She can kill you by touching you - I mean, come on!
 Also, her white hair streak is pretty cool.